“I never listen to what a person says. I look at what a person does because what they do tells me who they really are.”

 Because a relationship takes two people to tangle, both parties must put in the time and effort to make it work.

-Therefore, I value and treasure those who reach out and follow through their words with action.
+Therefore, I value and treasure those who reach out and commit their words with action.

 Actions Depict Priorities